denis-g/steam-deck-optimization-guide/README.md

 # Steam Deck Optimization Guide

 This guide contains descriptions of settings and utilities for safely improving the performance, and useful information for advanced Steam Deck users.
+All settings supported **LCD** and **OLED** versions.

 ---